About HOg Hunting

 Wild Hog - wild hogs do not handle a lot of hunting pressure and will just leave the properties if pressured to much.

-Whitetail Deer - deer can take of lot more hunting pressure and will usually just stay on the properties change their movement patterns.
+Whitetail Deer - deer can take of lot more hunting pressure and will usually just stay on the properties change their movement patterns to night time movement.

 7. Home Range